Initial ACCNS-N Certification

 - Five hundred (500) supervised clinical hours in all roles of the neonatal CNS within the graduate program.

-- All clinical hours must be focused on the care of neonatal patients.
+- All clinical hours must be in the direct care of neonatal patients.
 A portion of the total clinical hours must be focused on wellness and a portion on acute care, in the neonatal patient population.

 - Supervised clinical experience is directly related to the knowledge and all role components of the neonatal CNS.

-- Those making up clinical or didactic coursework to meet ACCNS-N exam eligibility must complete all make-up courses in a postmaster’s certificate or DNP program.
+- Those making up clinical or didactic coursework to meet ACCNS-N exam eligibility must complete make-up courses in a post-graduate certificate or DNP program.

 - Applicants determined to be ineligible for the ACCNS-N exam will have their application fee refunded.